stephenmcd/mezzanine/docs/settings.rst

 ``SLUGIFY``
 -----------

 Dotted Python path to the callable for converting strings into URL slugs.
-Defaults to ``mezzanine.utils.urls.slugify_unicode`` which allows for non-ascii URLS.
+Defaults to ``mezzanine.utils.urls.slugify_unicode`` which allows for non-ascii URLs.
 Change to ``django.template.defaultfilters.slugify`` to use Django's slugify function, or something of your own if required.

 Default: ``'mezzanine.utils.urls.slugify_unicode'``